abednarik/saltdev-ubuntu14/README.md

 Finally login as vagrant user and install salt using pip in editable module

+    vagrant ssh
+    sudo su -
     cd salt
-    sudo pip install -e .
+    pip install -e .

-For developing and debugging I use screen to run salt-master and salt-minion in foreground in error mode [ I mostly add log.error when I want to debug something ]
+For developing and debugging I use tmux to run salt-master and salt-minion in foreground in error mode [ I mostly add log.error when I want to debug something ]

     sudo salt-master -l error